LuMF09/LucienMaman.github.io/_pages/about.md

 <span style="color: #DC3522">Abo</span>ut me
 ------
+<p align="justify">I am Founder in Residence at <a href="https://www.joinef.com/" target="_blank">Entrepreneur First</a> (EF) as part of the 9th cohort in Paris where I have the ambition to create a start-up with a positive impact using my skills in affective and social computing.<br>
-<p align="justify">I am a third-year PhD student in the <a href="https://www.telecom-paris.fr/en/research/laboratories/information-processing-and-communication-laboratory-ltci/research-teams/signal-statistics-learning" target="_blank">Signal, Statistics and Learning</a> (S2A) team in the <a href="https://www.telecom-paris.fr/en/the-school/teaching-research-departments/image-data-signal" target="_blank">Image, Data and Signal</a> (IDS) Department of the <a href="https://www.telecom-paris.fr/en/research/laboratories/information-processing-and-communication-laboratory-ltci" target="_blank">Laboratory Treatment and Communication of Information</a> (LTCI) at <a href="https://www.telecom-paris.fr/en/home" target="_blank">Télécom Paris</a>, Paris.
+Prior to EF, I did my Ph.D. in the <a href="https://www.telecom-paris.fr/en/research/laboratories/information-processing-and-communication-laboratory-ltci/research-teams/signal-statistics-learning" target="_blank">Signal, Statistics and Learning</a> (S2A) team in the <a href="https://www.telecom-paris.fr/en/the-school/teaching-research-departments/image-data-signal" target="_blank">Image, Data and Signal</a> (IDS) Department of the <a href="https://www.telecom-paris.fr/en/research/laboratories/information-processing-and-communication-laboratory-ltci" target="_blank">Laboratory Treatment and Communication of Information</a> (LTCI) at <a href="https://www.telecom-paris.fr/en/home" target="_blank">Télécom Paris</a>, Paris.
-My PhD research work is under the supervision of <a href="https://scholar.google.com/citations?user=7AM4CZIAAAAJ&hl=en&oi=ao" target="_blank">Giovanna Varni</a> (Télécom Paris), <a href="https://scholar.google.com/citations?user=5buL2cAAAAAJ&hl=en" target="_blank">Laurence Linkforman-Sulem</a> (Télécom Paris) and <a href="https://scholar.google.fr/citations?user=AKdzMWUAAAAJ&hl=en" target="_blank">Mohamed Chetouani</a> (ISIR-UPMC, CNRS).
+My PhD research work was under the supervision of <a href="https://scholar.google.com/citations?user=7AM4CZIAAAAJ&hl=en&oi=ao" target="_blank">Giovanna Varni</a> (Télécom Paris), <a href="https://scholar.google.com/citations?user=5buL2cAAAAAJ&hl=en" target="_blank">Laurence Linkforman-Sulem</a> (Télécom Paris) and <a href="https://scholar.google.fr/citations?user=AKdzMWUAAAAJ&hl=en" target="_blank">Mohamed Chetouani</a> (ISIR-UPMC, CNRS).
 The scope of my research encompasses the automatic detection of cohesion in small groups of humans.
 One of my drivers for innovation is the search for integration of a multi-disciplinary approach when it comes to the design and development of new experiments and applications.<br>
-Prior to my PhD, I worked at <a href="https://about.grabyo.com/" target="_blank">Grabyo</a> as a video engineer where I had the chance to work with top engineers and to enrich my technical and managing skills.<br>
+Before my Ph.D., I worked at <a href="https://about.grabyo.com/" target="_blank">Grabyo</a> as a video engineer where I had the chance to work with top engineers and to enrich my technical and managing skills.<br>
 I also hold an MSc in Computational & Software Techniques in Engineering from <a href="https://www.cranfield.ac.uk/" target="_blank">Cranfield University</a> (U.K.) and an engineering degree from <a href="https://www.estia.fr/" target="_blank">ESTIA</a> (France).</p>

 <span style="color: #DC3522">On a </span>different note